Advanced usage¶

 }

-The first step is having a custom DLL, if you know how this process works then you can skip this subsection.
+The first step is creating a custom DLL.
+If you know how this process works then you can skip this subsection.

 #include <stdlib.h>